kdd333/CycleSync-Backend/README.md

 ### 2. Create and Activate a Conda Environment

 Make sure you have Miniconda installed for this step.
-Follow these instructions on how to install Miniconda: https://www.anaconda.com/docs/getting-started/miniconda/install
+Follow these instructions on how to install Miniconda if you do not have it installed on your device: https://www.anaconda.com/docs/getting-started/miniconda/install

 After installing Miniconda, create a new environment in your terminal by running the command: